fmv1992/learning_scala/readme.md

     cat **/*.scala | sed -E 's/[^a-zA-Z]+/\n/g' | sort | uniq -c | sort -n
     ```

+## TODO

+*   On branch `dev_unstable`: migrate `project_euler` from `./legacy_code`.

+* Since branch `new_dev` migrate code from `./legacy_code` to a scala test framework with each project as a subproject in sbt.

+* Add a Travis CI build.
+    * Possibly with nested makefiles to test each program/snippet.

+* Chapter 04
+    * ~~Insert an alternative on my pre-commit file to look for a specific file to specify the build process.~~
+        * For instance, to build `./code/scala/chapter_04/Summer.scala` one must issue: `scalac -cp . ./ChecksumAccumulator.scala ./Summer.scala  ; scala 'Summer' a b`.

 [comment]: # ( vim: set filetype=markdown fileformat=unix wrap spell spelllang=en: )